 Costa Rica is an emblem of ‘pure life’, and in their ongoing effort to protect this wildlife haven, a quarter of the country is preserved in 28 National Parks and numerous Wildlife Reserves.
 Animal populations continue to thrive in the famously lush landscape.

-Arenal, a hotspot for adventure sports and trekking is centred around Costa Rica’s youngest stratovolcano.
-A perfectly conical structure juts miles into the clouds with grooves and furrows embellishing its slopes; these are the battle wounds from lava-flow and past eruptions in the not-so-distant past.
+Arenal, a hotspot for adventure sports and trekking, is centred around Costa Rica’s youngest stratovolcano.
+A perfectly conical structure juts miles into the clouds with grooves and furrows embellishing its slopes; these are the battle wounds from the lava flow and past eruptions in the not-so-distant past.
 Today, visitors bathe in thermal pools heated by magma, take refreshing dips in glowing waterfalls and zipline through the treetops.

 A journey to the west Pacific coast, and Manuel Antonio awaits those who want to experience the most iconic wildlife without having to delve too deep into the wild.
 The smallest of Costa Rica’s National Parks, this beach-fronted paradise is not limited by its size.

-Working further down the coastline, Uvita’s whale-tail shaped sands and converging currents are a hotspot for humpbacks and as the forest becomes increasingly untamed, the Osa Peninsula and Corcovado National Park is where pumas roam lodge’s grounds by night.
+Working further down the coastline, Uvita’s whale-tail-shaped sands and converging currents are a hotspot for humpbacks, and as the forest becomes increasingly untamed, the Osa Peninsula and Corcovado National Park are where pumas roam the lodge’s grounds by night.